 Early on, it’s common for the area around your incision to be swollen, bruised, and sore.
 To reduce swelling, put an ice pack or bag of frozen peas in a thin towel.
 Place the towel on the swollen area 3 to 5 times a day for 15 to 20 minutes at a time.

-Take any prescribed pain medications as directed.
-Be aware that some pain medications can cause constipation.
-So your doctor may also suggest a laxative or stool softener.
+Take any prescribed pain medicines as directed.
+Be aware that some pain medicines can cause constipation.
+So your healthcare provider may also suggest a laxative or stool softener.

 You can return to your normal routine as soon as you feel able.
 Just take it easy and follow these guidelines: